 Capital city: Santo Domingo

-Neighbouring countries: Located in the Greater Antilles archipelago, the Dominican Republic occupies most of the island of Hispaniola, with Haiti occupying a section of the western side of the island.
-Puerto Rico is located to the east of the Dominican Republic, across the Caribbean Sea.
+Neighbouring countries: Located in the Greater Antilles archipelago, the Dominican Republic occupies most of the island of Hispaniola, with Haiti occupying a section of the island’s western side.
+Puerto Rico is across the Caribbean Sea to the east of the Dominican Republic.

 Geography: The Dominican Republic is a mountainous island with multiple major mountain ranges interspersed with various plains and valleys.
-The island is bound by the Atlantic Ocean to the north and the Caribbean Sea to the south.
+The Atlantic Ocean binds the island to the north and the Caribbean Sea to the south.

 Political system: Unitary presidential republic